KngTyrannosaurus/jsonforms-vue-seed/README.md

+# JSON Editor

+This is an extension of the basic Vue-Seed from JSON Forms.
+I have removed the UI-Schema and added upload and download buttons.

+Upload will accept valid JSON forms schemas as a text file.
+Download will download the result, unpopulated form elements will _not_ be in the output.

+The original documentation is below.

+For first-time setup, assuming you have NPM set up then run `npm ci` to install dependencies.

+Next run `npm run serve`

+You can use the tool once it builds by navigating to `localhost:8080` in your web browser.

 # JSON Forms Vue Seed

 This seed demonstrates how to use [JSON Forms](https://jsonforms.io) with Vue in order to render a simple form for displaying a task entity.